proplot-dev/proplot/docs/quickstart1.rst

 You can register your own fonts by adding ``.ttf`` and ``.otf`` files to the ``~/.proplot/fonts`` directory and calling `~proplot.fonttools.register_fonts` (which is also called on import).
-To change the default font, use the `~proplot.rcmod.rc` object or by modifying your ``~/.proplotrc``.
-See the `~proplot.fonttools` and `~proplot.rcmod` documentation for more info.
+To change the default font, use the `~proplot.rctools.rc` object or by modifying your ``~/.proplotrc``.
+See the `~proplot.fonttools` and `~proplot.rctools` documentation for more info.

 .. code:: ipython3